Star Rating for Reviews

 Default value: 0

-For $usestar, see the sr_getreviews().
+For $usestar, see the sr_getreviews()

 Customization

 Starting from version 0.4, a default CSS is imported into the WordPress header, which I hope will work nicely with your blog theme.
-If not, feel free to open the CSS and edit it or disable the CSS import by setting $sr_mycss to 1, which will remove all the default styling for CSS classes associated with this plugin.
+If not, feel free to open the CSS and edit it or disable the CSS import by setting $sr_mycss

 By default, ratings and reviews returned by listing functions are hardcoded with special CSS classes, namely “sr-review” for the review permalink and “sr-rating” for the ratings returned, which can be either numerical percentage or star images.